-During the Summer of the School's eighth year, which began in April, 1924, there was a total enrollment of 210 students.
-143 had never studied at the Academy in Philadelphia, and 12 of them afterwards became students in the City.
+During the Summer of the School's ninth year, which began in April, 1925, there was a total enrollment of 206 students.
+145 had never studied at the Academy in Philadelphia, and 7 of them afterwards became students in the City.

-The students came not only from Pennsylvania, but also from far distant points: from Alabama, one; Arkansas, one; Connecticut, two; Delaware, five; Florida, one; Georgia, two; Idaho, one; Illinois, one; Indiana, two; Kansas, one; Kentucky, one; Louisiana, two; Maine, one; Maryland, seven; Massachusetts, four; Michigan, one; Minnesota, two; Missouri, five; Montana, one; New Jersey, thirteen; New York, twenty-six; North Carolina, five; Ohio, four; South Carolina, three; Tennessee, one; Texas, two; Utah, one; Virginia, five; Washington, D. C., sixteen; West Virginia, one; Wisconsin, seven; Wyoming, one; Canada, one; Cuba, one.
+The students came not only from Pennsylvania, but also from distant points: from Alabama, one; Canada, two; Delaware, four; Florida, one; Georgia, one; Idaho, one; Illinois, three; Indiana, one; Louisiana, one; Michigan, two; Maryland, three; Missouri, four; Massachusetts, two; New Jersey, seventeen; New York, thirty-three; North Carolina, five; Nebraska, one; Ohio, six; South Carolina, one; Rhode Island, two; Tennessee, one; Texas, three; Virginia, eight; Washington, D. C., eleven; Wisconsin, two.